 Veterans of floor tile installation may think that wall tile installation is a piece of cake.
-After all, it's nothing more than a vertical floor, right?
+After all, it's nothing more than a vertical floor.

-Not so fast.
-Wall tile installation has its own set of rules that you dare break at your own risk.
+However, wall tile installation has its own set of rules that you dare break at your own risk.
 After all, the penalty for poorly installed wall tile is a lifetime of having to look at the stuff.
-So, let's look at basics of wall tile installation that will make everything go a lot smoother, less frustrating, and less costly.
+So, let's look at the basics of wall tile installation that will make everything go a lot smoother, less frustrating, and less costly.

 Potential Issues of Wall Tile Installation

 - Vertical (wall) tiles are more visible than horizontal (floor) tiles.

 - Vertical tiles can slide before they are firmly set into place.

 - Walls, windows, doors and other reference points can create aesthetic havoc with wall tile.